 When dementia strikes, a sense of helplessness comes with it.
-I know because we’re experiencing that right now in my extended family.
+I know because we experienced that for a time in my extended family.
 But sometimes the best way to combat helplessness is to do what you can, when you can, for as long as you can, the best way you can, even if you can’t win in the end.
-Fighting life’s battles like this isn’t easy, and as the reality of dementia unfolds with my father-in-law, I’m reminded how practical changes to the home can make a worthwhile difference.
-They won’t fix the tragedy of dementia, they won’t let anyone beat the disease, but they will make the challenge a little easier to live with.
+Fighting life’s battles like this isn’t easy, and as the reality of dementia unfolded with my father-in-law, I was reminded how practical changes to the home can make a worthwhile difference to life.
+These practical changes won’t fix the reality of dementia, they won’t let anyone beat the disease, but they will make the challenge a little easier to live with.

 I first met the man who would become my father-in-law in 1981.
-He’d come to Canada with his family as general manager of the local branch of a multi-national corporation, and even to an 18 year-old, motorcycle-riding guy with other things on my mind, I could see this guy was capable and decisive.
+He’d come to Canada with his family as general manager of the local branch of a multi-national corporation, and even to an 18 year-old, motorcycle-riding guy with other things on his mind, I could see this guy was capable and decisive.
 He was also a bit intimidating at first, especially since I was interested in one of his daughters.

 As I grew older and became this man’s son-in-law, we’d sometimes sit around the barbecue sipping something cold, me asking questions about life and business, him answering.
-Fast-forward to today and all the answers are gone.
-The man who led successful corporations across the Americas can no longer remember the names of his kids.
-Years of jogging and healthy living means he’s in great physical shape except for his brain.
+Fast-forward a few years and all the answers were gone.
+The man who led successful corporations across the Americas could no longer remember the names of his kids.
+Years of jogging and healthy living meant he was in great physical shape except for his brain.
 Few things are sadder than this.

 The thing about life as usual is that it creates the illusion everything will go on as it always has.
 Dementia is one of many things that changes life dramatically, though not at first.
 Since the onset of the condition is usually gradual, it allows the luxury of hope that it’s not what you think it is.
 One small blessing is the way the slow advance gives you time to modify your home (and heart) to make the situation more manageable for a while.